appwrite/website/src/partials/resource-limits.md

 * Realtime subscriptions disabled.
 ---
 * **Storage**
 * File uploads are disabled.
-Persists across billing periods until storage is .
+Persists across billing periods until the amount of storage used is below the plan limit.
 {% /table %}

 ## Switching to Starter plan and reaching limits {% #switching-to-starter-plan-reaching-resource-limits %}